VADITIM/VADITIM/README.md

 ## 🤝 Let’s Build What Sticks

-If you design with taste, build with feel, and believe software should move with emotion — we’re on the same page.
+If you design with taste, build with feel, and believe software should move with emotion.
+We’re on the same page.

 Explore my work.
 Steal ideas.
 Fork components.
 But always ask:
 > “Does this *feel* good to use?”

-Because forgettable software is everywhere.
+> Because forgettable software is everywhere.
-But interfaces that feel alive?
-Rare.
+> But interfaces that feel alive
+> Rare.

 ---